prainar/peer/01-login-signup-ui/README.md

 3. **Testing**
    - Test the UI for usability and responsiveness.
    - Ensure all form states (valid, invalid, loading) are handled.

-## 🧪 Bonus Challenge

-- Add an extra improvement, such as:
-  - Enhanced styling for forms and buttons.
-  - Password visibility toggle.
-  - Improved UX flow (e.g., transitions, focus states).
-- Document your improvement in your own words at the end of this README.

 ## ✅ Deliverable